 - Drawstring bag and small blanket – your child will need a drawstring bag and small blanket.
 Please do not provide pillows.
 One small sheet must be brought on the first day and taken home if not attending the centre on the following day.
 The sheet must be washed weekly.

-Our 3-4 classroom is a busy room where children are more actively engaged, spend longer amounts of time on activities where the level of detail is guided by the children’s interest.
-Projects which challenge and stimulate the imagination and creativity.
-Achieving more authentic learning outcomes for the children from an emergent curriculum which creates a freedom and passion through learning experiences.
+Our centre is a busy place where children are actively engaged in projects which challenge and stimulate the imagination and creativity.
+Our goal is to achieve authentic learning outcomes for the children from an emergent curriculum which creates a freedom and passion for learning through exploration and discovery.

 We understand it can be stressful for parents to leave their children with new faces, especially in the early stages.
 For this reason, we have a strong emphasis on communicating with parents and whilst we would always welcome the opportunity to talk with you personally, we employ several different methods to ensure that we are always available to you, ensuring we are all kept well informed.